OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

 ``rd.kiwi.debug``
-  Activates the debug log file for the {kiwi} part of the boot process at :file:`/run/initramfs/log/boot.kiwi`.
+  Activates the debug log file for the {kiwi} part of the boot process in :file:`/run/initramfs/log/boot.kiwi`.

 ``rd.kiwi.install.pxe``
   Instructs an OEM installation image to lookup the system